Pivotal Elections for Democrats and Republicans in Virginia

-The Democrats have the White House and Congress, and they don’t even know how to push their political agenda forward.
-Joe Biden is dropping in the polls and Democrats are tearing themselves apart, nice to seeRejoices those who have fought for the Republicans since the election of Dwight Eisenhower to the presidency in 1953.
+The Democrats have the White House and Congress, and they don’t even know how to push their policies forward.
+Joe Biden is dropping in the polls and Democrats are tearing themselves apart, nice to seeSaid Said, who has been fighting for Republicans since Dwight Eisenhower was elected president in 1953.

 On Beauregard Street in Alexandria, cars sway every now and then at the sight of the red republican signs.